 The U.S. Open

-The U.S. Open Tennis Championships, which take place Aug.
-27 to Sept.
-9, 2018, mark the debut of the all-new Louis Armstrong Stadium, which has 14,000 seats and a retractable roof.
+The U.S. Open Tennis Championships, which take place August 26 to September 8, 2019, will be held at the brand new Louis Armstrong Stadium, which has 14,000 seats and a retractable roof.
 It is the first naturally ventilated stadium (with louvers on two sides) with a retractable roof in the world.
 Arthur Ashe Stadium, built in 1997, is the world's largest outdoor tennis venue and the center's main stadium with 22,547 seats, five restaurants, and a two-level players' lounge.
 It recently was fitted with a new retractable roof.

 An all-new Grandstand Stadium seats 8,125 people.